Sheepolution/how-to-love/book/chapter3.md

 end
 ```

 You start by writing the keyword `function`, followed by the name of the function.
 A function is a type of variable, so the same rules apply as when you name a variable.
 This function's name is `example`.
-After the name we put parantheses `()`.
+After the name we put parentheses `()`.
 Now we can start typing the code we want to put inside our function.
 In this case, we put in `print("Hello World!")` When you're done you close the function with an `end`.

 Note that when you run the code, you'll see no "Hello World!" in your console, this is because we still have to execute the function.
 We execute a function like this:
 ```lua
 example()
 --Output: "Hello World!"
 ```
-You simply type the function's name, followed by parantheses.
+You simply type the function's name, followed by parentheses.
 This is what we call a *function-call*.

 ___